Fadarehikmat06/Data-Analytics-Journey/Day_2_Reflection.md

 ---

 ## Reflection
-> Doing this manually made me realize that **numbers alone don’t tell the story**—how data is spread matters just as much as the center.
+> Doing this manually made me realize that **numbers alone don’t tell the story**-how data is spread matters just as much as the center.
 Understanding this foundation makes me feel more confident moving into tools and real datasets.